“If you seek for a more satisfying life and willing to contribute to something bigger than yourself, read this book…” (Review on Amazon.com)

 The Motivated Brain is available as:

 About The Motivated Brain

-Together this makes us less resistant to setbacks with further reducing our motivation.
-Not to mention the short and long-term effects on physical health and well-being.
-In this book, the relevant brain areas and circuits thought to be involved in the Hierarchy of Motivation were reviewed.
+This combined effect weakens our resilience against setbacks, further diminishing motivation, not to mention the detrimental impact on both short-term and long-term physical health and well-being.
+Within this book, we reviewed the relevant brain areas and circuits believed to be implicated in the Hierarchy of Motivation.

 About the Authors

 Helle Bundgaard is the founder of Motivation Factor Institute.
 She has 20+ years’ of leadership experience as an international sales and business development.
 Her work has been focused around bridging the gab from lab brain research to developing practical and applicable management tools for use in a business context.
 Additionally Helle is associated with the Institute of Management Development (IMD) in Switzerland and external lecturer on University of Lausanne’s EMBA program.

 Jefferson Roy is a neuroscientist with 20 years of research experience.
 Jefferson received his PhD from McGill University in Montreal, Canada.
 Currently, Jefferson is a Research Scientist in the laboratory of Earl Miller at Picower Institute for Learning and Memory at MIT.
 Jefferson has published over ten scientific manuscripts in peer-reviewed journals.